timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 </highlight>

 ## Backfill with the backfilling function
-You can backfill data by using the `decompress_backfill` function.
+You can backfill data by using the `decompress_backfill` stored procedure.
 This
 function:
 1. Halts the compression policy
 1. Identifies the chunks where the backfilled data belongs